 Grad Workshop Series

-Considering graduation soon?
-Through a series of career workshops, dig deeper into the experience you gained through your BSc.
+Graduating soon?
+Dig deeper into the experience you gained through your BSc through workshops.
 Identify what is transferable to the workplace, brush up your résumé & cover letter, practice interview skills, and more.

 Computer Science Tri-Mentoring